 - Generate more new jobs for your business

-The more people see and engage with your business, the more likely they are to remember it when their bathroom floods or the kitchen drain gets clogged.
+The more people who see your business and engage with it, the more likely they are to remember it when their bathroom floods or the kitchen drain gets clogged.

 Not Sure How to Get Started?
 Follow These Social Media Tips for Plumbers